nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Implementation Flow**

-The following sequence diagram summarizes what happens when a user executes a `findCommand`:
+The following sequence diagram summarizes what happens when a user executes a `find` command:

 ![Find Command Sequence Diagram](images/FindSequenceDiagram.png)